kristinriebe/provenance-rave/readme-implementation-notes.md

 * Follow provenance of hadMember and hadStep relations for children?
 Or just for the parents?
     - Problem was, that provenance of rave:act_irafReduction returned complete prov. records because children of activityFlow rave_pipeline were followed.
     - Could be avoided by ignoring hadMember/hadStep , children side.
 * Need additional ActivityCollection for grouping all the individual observations to one?
-(In addittion to activityFlow)
+(In addition to ActivityFlow?)

 ### Soon
 * write a general prov-app, with abstract classes; make a new app for each project, derive project-specific classes from abstract classes